 Network threat

-Network attack takes place when your mobile device is accessed by hackers via unsecured public Wi-Fi.
-Hackers might also set up a fake Wi-Fi network to trick you in.
+A network attack occurs when hackers access your mobile device via unsecured public Wi-Fi.
+Hackers might also set up a fake Wi-Fi network to trick you into using it.

 The moral is, stay away from free Wi-Fi hotspots, and never fill in requests to create user ID/Password accounts in order to connect.
 If you have to use those services, reduce your activities.
-Do not connect to the banking applications, social media and do not perform on-line purchases.
-Connecting through a virtual private network (VPN) will also add a layer of encryption so that no one can intercept your data.
-But it is always best to start with a secure network connection.
+Do not connect to banking applications or social media and do not make online purchases.
+Connecting through a virtual private network (VPN) will also add a layer of encryption so no one can intercept your data.
+However, it is always best to start with a secure network connection.

 What else can you do?